Hiring a summer nanny? Payroll and taxes, handled.See how →

 Where HomePay Falls Short

 The price.
-HomePay's Premium plan costs $900/year—the most expensive nanny payroll option on the market for a service most families use to pay one employee.
-Even the Basic tier at $708/year is pricier than most alternatives.
+HomePay's Plus plan costs $900/year—the most expensive nanny payroll option on the market for a service most families use to pay one employee.
+Even the Essentials tier at $708/year is pricier than most alternatives.

 No free tier.
 There's no way to try HomePay or track payments without committing to at least the $59/month plan.